cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 > Wait a minute or two, and then reconnect.

 Then we install the MySQL Community Server package.
-The MySQL Community Server package is a **metapackage** that installs the latest, most secure version of MySQL, regardless of the software's version number, as well as its dependencies.
+The MySQL Community Server package is a **metapackage** that installs the default MySQL server version for the distribution, along with its dependencies.

 ```
 sudo apt install mysql-server